+Moodswings are not uncommon during pregnancy.
+The hormonal surges and other factors lead to pregnant women feeling awful and upbeat at the same time.
 Soursop contains compounds that facilitate the release of serotonin receptors that transmit the feelings of well-being and happiness.
 This enables you to feel uplifted and happy despite the many discomforts of pregnancy you may be battling with.
 Additionally, the happy hormones benefit the baby, since mothers who are stressed during pregnancy are likely to have complications.

 Just have half a bowl of soursop fruit whenever anxiety creeps up, and relax your body and brain from thinking too much.
 Soursop also has calming effects that make you feel light and elevates your mood.

 During pregnancy, good sleep is a rare phenomenon.
 After the baby comes, sleep is a luxury.
 No, I don’t intend to scare you!
 But with all that is happening inside the body as it makes way for a little human to develop, sleep can take a backseat.
 Motherhood is huge, and if you can’t stop thinking about it, you cannot sleep.

 Soursop has calming and sedative effects on the mind and body.
 A little fruit before bedtime or tea made from the guyabano leaves can make you feel relaxed and fight the depression and anxiety.
 You will be able to sleep better.
 However, make sure you bring this up to your doctor before making a habit of eating/drinking soursop fruit of tea.

 If you are struggling with back pain, or inflammation of any kind, soursop is your go-to fruit.
 Due to the excessive pressure on the uterus, and the hormone relaxin that enables your muscles to stretch more, pressure builds on the lower back and pelvis, giving you frequent cramps in the back.
 Having soursop can help deal with this condition.